wcyn/01-andelabs-OOP/README.md

 For example, in  the `Animal` class, the `name` and `animal_class` attributes are private attributes and can only be accessed by the `Animal` class, but not by its subclass `Elephant`.
 The method `testEncapsulation()` has been used to demonstrate this.

+## Polymorphism
+This is achieved when a Subclass overrides the attributes of the Base class when an instance is created.
+The method `showPolymorphism()` demonstrates this behaviour